iszczesniak/cpp/memory/index.md

 If a function parameter is of a non-reference type, we say that a function takes an argument by value, or that we pass an argument to a function by value.
-In legacy C++, a nonreference parameter was initialized by copying the argument value into the parameter.
+In legacy C++, a nonreference parameter was initialized always by copying the argument value into the parameter.
+In modern C++ that copying can be *elided* or replaced with *moving*.

 If a function parameter is of a reference type, we say that a function takes an argument by reference, or that we pass an argument to a